aliozgur/aliozgur.github.io/_posts/2026-03-17-ai-coding-tools-extensibility.md

 Example:

-- “No file writes outside /src”
+- "No file writes outside /src"
-- “All DB migrations require approval”
+- "All DB migrations require approval"
-- “All external HTTP calls must be logged”
+- "All external HTTP calls must be logged"

 These should not depend on agent cooperation.